Blockstream/satellite/doc/mkdocs.md

 # MkDocs

-An MkDocs setup is available for local development of docs and visualization before pushing to Github Pages.
-Please run it as follows from the root
+A MkDocs setup is available for local development of docs and visualization before pushing to Github Pages.
+Please run it as follows from the root directory:
-directory:

 ```bash
 docker build -f doc/mkdocs.dockerfile -t blocksat-mkdocs .